Characterizing and Optimizing End-to-End Systems for Private Inference: Methodology

 \section{Methodology}

 We perform experiments using ResNet networks~\cite{he2016deep} (ResNet-32 and ResNet-18) and VGG-16~\cite{vgg} on the CIFAR-100~\cite{cifar} and TinyImageNet~\cite{yao2015tiny} datasets.
 As in prior work, we remove downsampling and replace max-pooling with average-pooling~\cite{jha2021deepreduce, ghodsi2021circa}).
 CIFAR-100 has images of spatial resolution 32$\times$32 while TinyImageNet's images are 64$\times$64.
-Generally, from ResNet-32, VGG-16, and ResNet-18 the number of parameters, FLOPs, ReLUs, and accuracy increases.
+Generally, from ResNet-32, VGG-16, and to ResNet-18 the number of parameters, FLOPs, ReLUs, and accuracy increases.

-We stand apart from prior work by modeling the client device after an Intel Atom Z8350 embedded device (1.92 GHz, 4 cores, 2GB RAM) and the server as an AMD EPYC 7502 (2.5 GHz, 32 cores, 256 GB RAM).
+We stand apart from prior work by modeling the client device after an Intel Atom Z8350 embedded device (\SI{1.92}{GHz}, 4 cores, \SI{2}{GB} RAM) and the server as an AMD EPYC 7502 (\SI{2.5}{GHz}, 32 cores, \SI{256}{GB} RAM).
 Prior work runs the client-side computation on server hardware.
 We measure the latency, storage, and communication costs for the online and offline phase using the DELPHI codebase~\cite{mishra2020delphi}.
 For all networks, we averaged these costs over 10 and 5 runs for CIFAR-100 and TinyImageNet, respectively.
 We implement LPHE using DELPHI's implementation of Gazelle's~\cite{juvekar2018gazelle} HE evaluation algorithm and benchmark the HE computations for each linear layer used.
 These HE operations are implemented using SEAL~\cite{sealcrypto}.
 When using LPHE, we set the number of threads to the number of linear layers.

 We use these measurements to construct a model of a system for PI and a simulator using Simpy~\cite{simpy} to explore and evaluate tradeoffs under different system conditions.
 We model a single-client and single-server system where inference requests are queued and served in a FIFO manner.
 We generate inference requests following a Poisson distribution, as in prior work~\cite{hauswald2015sirius,li2016work,kasture2016tailbench,gan2019open,reddi2020mlperf,gupta2020deeprecsys}.
-We validate our simulator against DELPHI by configuring our simulator to match the system and measuring the compute latency of GC garbling, GC evaluating, and HE linear evaluation: we report a relative error of $0.9\%$ for TinyImageNet on ResNet-18.
+We validate our simulator against DELPHI by configuring our simulator to match their system and measure the compute latency of GC garbling, GC evaluating, and HE linear evaluation: we report a relative error of $0.9\%$ for TinyImageNet on ResNet-18.
+Our code is available at the following GitHub repository: \href{https://github.com/kvgarimella/characterizing-private-inference}{https://github.com/kvgarimella/characterizing-private-inference}.